ITU-AI-ML-in-5G-Challenge/AI-ML-in-5G-Challenge.github.io/README.md

 <ul>

 tiny Machine Learning (ML) field involves applying machine learning to small, power-constrained devices and embedded systems.
 It encompasses hardware, algorithms, and software capable of on-device sensor data analytics at very low power, enabling various always-on applications.
 ITU and industry partners have hosted the tinyML Challenge since 2022, aiming to develop a cost-effective, low-power, and reliable smart weather station without mechanical moving parts.
-The Challenge also explores scalable and high-performance tinyML solutions for crop disease detection and wildlife monitoring.
+The Challenge also explores scalable and high-performance tinyML solutions uses cases relevant to SDGs.
 Problem statements are listed below:

  <details>
   <summary>2024</summary>